Skip to main content

 Occupancy is not "how busy is the GPU."
 It is "how many warps does the scheduler have to choose from on this SM."
 The distinction matters because a kernel can be fully utilizing one warp at 100% and still have 5% occupancy on the SM.
 The headline metric gpu-utilization reports SM activity, not occupancy, so a kernel with 90% utilization can still be occupancy-starved.

-The cap on warps per SM comes from three resources: the active warp count itself (hardware limit, 64 on H100), register file (65,536 32-bit registers per SM, divided across resident warps), and shared memory (228 KB per SM on H100, divided across resident blocks).
+The cap on warps per SM comes from three resources: the active warp count itself (hardware limit, 64 on H100), register file (65,536 32-bit registers per SM, allocated per-thread with a max of 255 registers per thread; a kernel using R registers per thread caps resident warps at 65,536 / (32×R)), and shared memory (228 KB per SM on H100, with up to 227 KB allocatable per block, divided across resident blocks).
 If your kernel uses 128 registers per thread and 96 KB of shared memory per block, the register file alone limits you to 16 warps resident, which is 25% occupancy.
 The compiler reports register usage with -Xptxas -v; the CUDA Occupancy Calculator (now built into Nsight Compute) tells you what cap is binding.

 Why occupancy is what hides HBM latency

-HBM3 on H100 delivers about 3.35 TB/s of memory bandwidth, which sounds like a lot until you remember each load has a latency of roughly 400 to 600 cycles.
+HBM3 on H100 delivers about 3.35 TB/s of memory bandwidth, which sounds like a lot until you remember each cold load has a latency of several hundred cycles (microbenchmarks of H100 HBM3 report ~300 ns DRAM access, which at the ~1.83 GHz sustained tensor-core clock is roughly 500 to 1000 cycles depending on whether L2 is included).
 If only 12 warps are resident, the scheduler exhausts its ready warps in well under that latency, and the SM sits idle until the load returns.
 With 56 warps resident, the scheduler always has a ready warp to issue while others wait, and the SM never stops working.
 This is exactly the trick that makes GPUs throughput-oriented: massive thread-level parallelism hides per-instruction latency.

 The implication is non-obvious: maximizing per-thread efficiency by jamming registers full of cached values can hurt total throughput, because it drops occupancy below the latency-hiding threshold.
 The CUDA performance lore "reduce register pressure" is really "do not let register usage cap occupancy below where the scheduler runs out of ready warps."
 For modern GPUs that threshold is roughly 50%; below that, HBM stalls become visible in the trace.